illinois-impact/ece408_project/README.md

 Your implementation will be graded on its performance relative to other optimized implementations from the class.

+**Only your last `--submit` will be graded.
+Be sure that your final `--submit` is the one you want to be graded.**

 ### Final Report

-You should provide a brief PDF final report, with the following content.
+You should provide a brief PDF final report `report.pdf`, with the following content.

 1. **Baseline Results**
     1. M1.1: mxnet CPU layer performance results (time)